-Christopher Nolan’s movie Oppenheimer earned Robert Downey JR and Cillian Murphy their first Oscars.
-The filmmaker himself picked the golden knight himself this year.
-Heath Ledger also earned his Oscar posthumously by appearing as Joker in Nolan’s The Dark Knight.
-One can say Chris is an Oscar-winner maker!
-However, the celebrated filmmaker was unsure about Heath’s voice as the Clown Prince of Crime in the Christian Bale led superhero/comic book movie.
-Scroll below for the deets.
+Christopher Nolan’s last movie Oppenheimer earned Robert Downey Jr and Cillian Murphy their first Oscars.
+The filmmaker himself picked the golden knight himself in 2024.
+Similarly, Heath Ledger also earned his Oscar, albeit posthumously, after playing The Joker in Nolan’s The Dark Knight.
+One can say the visionary director is an Oscar-winner maker!

 The movie not only earned Heath Ledger an Oscar, but it also did outstandingly at the box office.
-The Dark Knight opened to $158.4 million and went on to gross $534.9 million in the US.
-Christian Bale’s movie earned $1 billion at the global box office.
+The Dark Knight opened to $158.4 million and went on to gross $533.3 million in the US.
+It earned $1 billion at the global box office (per Box Office Mojo).
 Even today, Heath Ledger’s performance as Joker is stated as iconic.
 Some of the dialogues and the way he performed them are unparalleled.
-According to IndieWire via Showbiz Cheatsheet, Christopher Nolan was unsure about Heath‘s Joker voice, and his crew was also confused about it.
+However, Nolan himself was unsure about Heath’s voice as the Clown Prince of Crime in the Christian Bale led superhero/comic book movie.
+Scroll below for the deets.

 Trending